Course Learning Objectives/Outcomes

 By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

--Explain three manifestations of anger commonly found in chronic pain clients.
+-Explain three manifestations of behavioral anger in chronic pain.

--Explain the assumption of cognitive models of pain.
+-Explain what is the assumption of cognitive models of pain.

 "The instructional level of this course is introductory, intermediate, or advanced depending on the learners clinical area of expertise."